ros-realtime/reference-system/README.md

 - look over the open / closed [issues](https://github.com/ros-realtime/reference-system-autoware/issues/) to make sure there isn't already an open ticket for the configuration you are looking for create `include/reference_system/MY_EXECUTOR_NAME_nodes`

-## Howto Implement Your Custom Executor
+## How to Implement Your Custom Executor

 1. Read over [the above documentation](#concept-overview) on the base node types
 2. Review the base [`rclcpp nodes`](reference_system/include/reference_system/nodes/rclcpp) that are provided and determine if your executor can use them